 By

-leveraging more than 20 years of solid-state storage design expertise,
+leveraging more than 20 years of solid state storage design expertise, Greenliant

-Greenliant Systems is dedicated to developing energy-efficient, highly reliable
+Systems is dedicated to developing energy-efficient, highly reliable and

-and secure storage solutions for the embedded system, data center and mobile
+secure storage solutions for the embedded systems and enterprise datacenter

-development in Santa Clara, Beijing, Shanghai and Hsinchu, and sales teams in
+development in Santa Clara, Beijing, Shanghai and Hsinchu, and marketing teams

 Greenliant